LenaWil/git-explain/readme.md

 Commits are immutable, and the pointer is a cryptographic hash.
 Selecting files to commit is called staging.

+With `git add` your stage files, and with `git commit` you commit files.

 ![git history](https://i.stack.imgur.com/DOXN0.png)
 _A picture of a sample git commit history tree_